splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) AddMember(addMemberBody AddMemberBody, resp ...*http.Response) (*Member, error)
 ```
-AddMember - identity service endpoint Adds a member to the given tenant
+AddMember - identity service endpoint Adds a member to a given tenant.
 Parameters:

-    addMemberBody: Member to associate with a tenant
+    addMemberBody: The member to associate with a tenant.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided

 #### func (*Service) AddRolePermission